-Youth-related facilities and services which we provide are mostly concentrated in the city and urban areas.
+Youth-related facilities and services which Council provides are mostly concentrated in the city and urban areas.
 These are the places where many young people from across the district gather to meet and socialise.

-Other facilities which we provide throughout the district automatically benefit youth as part of the wider community.
+Other facilities which it provides throughout the district automatically benefit youth as part of the wider community.

 - sports fields